pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 Parameters for VNFFGD template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to TOSCA VNFD template, any value of VNFFGD template can be
+Similar to TOSCA MEAD template, any value of VNFFGD template can be
 parameterized.
 Once parameterized different values can be passed while
 instantiating the forwarding graph using the same VNFFGD template.
 The value of a parameterized attribute can be specified like *{get_input foo}*